 Based on our love of nature, Biophilic Design provides a new framework for interior designers and architects, in which to create spaces where people are healthier, more satisfied and more productive when designing your home.
 It addresses how environments affect how well we think and perform, how we feel, and how our physical bodies respond.
 This is one of the tools we at Indigo Interiors, Inc. and Stacey Lapuk Interiors make use of, to ensure that your house becomes your dream home.

-BIOPHILIC DESIGN - INTERIOR DESIGN USING NATURE IN THE SPACE
+BIOPHILIC DESIGN FOR INTERIOR DESIGN.
+CATEGORY I: NATURE IN THE SPACE

 Stacey Lapuk, ASID

 There are 3 categories into which this new science finds itself.
 They are Nature In The Space, Natural Analogues and Nature Of The Space.
 Each category is made up of a number of various Patterns.
-In this article we’ll explore how we can make use of the Patterns of the first category, Nature In The Space, in home design.
+In this article we’ll explore how we incorporate the Patterns of our first category, Nature In The Space, into the interior design of your home.

 The 7 Patterns in our first category reflect how actual, natural elements are felt in our living spaces.
 Pattern #1 is how we visually connect with nature.
 To contribute to a feeling of wholeness, what we see needs to grab our attention, can be stimulating or calming, but must always convey a sense of time, and the presence of life.
 A view to elements of nature and natural processes can accomplish that.
 Clustering a variety of plants around a seating area when designing the living room is one idea.
 Be sure there is a variety of species and sizes, just as one would see in nature.